singularityhub/singularity-python/README.md

                               the PWD, or include --outfolder to change output directory.
 Currently supported types are py (python).
-        --package             package a singularity container for singularity hub
+        --package             package a singularity container for singularity hub --tree                view the guts of an image or package.

         usage: shub [-h] [--image IMAGE] [--docker2singularity DOCKER]